hsutter/cppfront/docs/cpp2/metafunctions.md

 ## Applying metafunctions

-Metafunctions provide an easy way for a type author to opt into a group of defaults, constraints, and generated functions: Just write `@name` afer the `:` of a declaration, where `name` is the name of the metafunctions.
+Metafunctions provide an easy way for a type author to opt into a group of defaults, constraints, and generated functions: Just write `@name` afer the `:` of a declaration, where `name` is the name of the metafunction.
 This lets the type author declare (and the human reader see) the intent up front: "This isn't just any `type`, this is a `@value type`" which automatically gives the type default/copy/move construction and assignment, `<=>` with `std::strong_ordering` comparisons, and guarantees that it has a public destructor and no protected or virtual functions:

 ``` cpp title="Using the value metafunction when writing a type" hl_lines="1"
 point2d: @value type = {